THT311 Water & Wastewater Treatment (special topics)

 Compulsory participation in all activities during the first two weeks of intensive work + Project report

-(1) Multiple Choice Questions, at the end of the 2 weeks of lectures (2) Evaluation of project works Final mark will be based equally on the above.
+(1) Multiple Choice Questions, at the end of the 2 weeks of lectures (2) Evaluation of project works Final mark will be based a combination of the marks for the above.

 Special requirements in Science